Yenthe666/InstallScript/test_install/README.md

 # Odoo 19 Installer Test Environment

 This folder provides a minimal Docker setup to exercise the `odoo_install.sh` script in a clean Ubuntu 24.04 container.
+The setup for Debian is similar and can be found in the `debian/` subfolder.

 ## Prerequisites
 - Docker 24+